ubc-library-rc/gis-intro-leaflet/content/digital-vs-web.md

 nav_order: 1
 ---

-# Digital vs Web Map
+# Digital vs. Web Maps

-While we're talking about maps loading and working in the web, let's talk the difference between a **digital map** and a **web map**.
 The term digital map is used quite often.
 As a benchmark, Wikipedia's entry for "Digital Mapping" is:
 > The process by which a collection of data is compiled and formatted into a virtual image.
+However, there are some crucial distinctions between **digital maps** and **web maps**.

 ## Digital and Scanned Maps
 More specifically, a digital map is a map that was somehow derived from a computer.
 Sometimes we use this term to refer to scanned paper maps which are scanned and reformatted into digital images of maps, like this old map of Vancouver: